trihargianto/trihargianto.com/src/content/blog/2025-02-27-a-simple-guide-to-organizing-your-dotfiles/index.en.md

 ## Preface

-Setup a personal computer never been easy for me.
-Installing and configuring the apps sometimes become a tedious task.
-Especially when I got a new computer since I need to re-install and re-configure everything from scratch.
+Setting up a personal computer has never been easy for me.
+Installing and configuring the apps sometimes becomes a tedious task, especially when I get a new computer since I need to re-install and re-configure everything from scratch.

 My solution for this is by wrote [an article about it](/blog/setup-macos-for-development).
 So, in case I need to replace my computer, I can reproduce my previous computer environment easier just by reading the article.